wyi616/week00_pullrequest/README.md

 **Note**: these are *not* the only ways to create a pull request.
 For a repo on which you aren't an owner, you would clone the repo on github, edit your clone, then create a pull request between your clone and the original repo.
 The patterns above are more useful when you're working in a team and performing internal code reviews of team members' edits.

 # Your edits
 Hello!
-My name is Yejin Cha, and I am a CS major and Mathematical Systems Biology Minor. ello!
 My name is Yejin Cha, and I am a CS major and Mathematical Systems Biology Minor.
-This summer, I worked as a bioinformatics research assistant in Professor Ahmet Ay's lab..
+This summer, I worked as a bioinformatics research assistant in Professor Ahmet Ay's lab.